radumarg/leaf/docs/defining-terms.md

 ### What are quantum conditionals?

-A quantum conditional on qubit q means applying different quantum operations depending on the state of q, coherently, without measuring it.
+A quantum conditional with a condition on a qubit `q` means applying two quantum operations on other set of qubits depending on the state of `q` coherently, without measuring it.
 A simple example is shown below:

 Pseudocode: